Daniel Nachev: Spartak Varna

 On 29 June 2021, Nachev signed with Spartak Varna for an undisclosed transfer fee, joining the team until June 2024.
 He scored his first league goal on 4 August 2021 in a match against his youth team of Septemvri Sofia.
 On 7 September, in a cup match against Nadezhda Dobroslavtsi, he made 2 assists and was named man of the match.
 After the promote to Bulgarian First League, Nachev lost his position in the starting team.
 He got injured in November 2022, keeping him off play until March 2023.
 In May 2023, he returned in the first team.
 On 14 June 2023, Nachev extended his contract with Spartak until the summer of 2025.
 He had an important role for the team in the 2023-24 Second League win and promote back to First league.
-Sadly, in the end of the season he got an injury, that made him miss the whole 2024-25 season due to complicates.
+Sadly, in the end of the season he got an injury, that made him miss the whole 2024–25 season due to complicates.
 His contract ended on 31 June 2025 and he left the club.

+In July 2025, he started training with Second League team of Fratria Varna, but few weeks later he left the team.
+In August he was announced to join Third League team of Strumska Slava.

+In May 2026 he was included to Bulgaria's national minifootball team for the 2026 EMF EURO.